ro-97/Demo_1/README.md

 # Demo_1
-storing the vector  in index.py and index.pickle
+storing the vector  in index.faiss and index.pkl